helio-fm/helio-sequencer/Docs/readme.md

 Helio keeps all files in two directories: one for the project files, and one for the configuration files.

-Note that installer-based versions don't remove any of these when uninstalling the app.
+Note that the installer-based versions don't remove any of these when uninstalling the app.
 If you want to remove Helio from the system completely, you need to delete them manually.

 ### The configuration directory